wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (a) the person has been arrested for a relevant offence; or

-    *   (b) a constable has good cause to suspect the person of committing a relevant offence and intends to bring proceedings against the person in respect of that offence by way of summons.
+    *   (b) a constable has good cause to suspect the person of committing a relevant offence and intends to bring proceedings against the person in respect of that offence by filing a charging document.

     (2) The sample must be taken in accordance with the procedures set out in [Part 4][103].